Supporting students of need with strong academic and leadership potential

-Scholars receive up to $10,000 per year to offset loans, and work-study and summer work requirements, so that they can follow their passion for making an impact through innovation.
+Scholars receive up to $10,000 per year so that they can follow their passion for making an impact through innovation.
 Ten students are chosen from each entering class.

 Eligible applicants are incoming first-year students at Duke who qualify for need-based financial aid and are interested in founding new ventures at the intersection of business and engineering.

 Focus on Entrepreneurship

 In addition to their engineering studies at Duke, students enrolled in the program:

 - Receive leadership education

 - Attend a summer program focused on entrepreneurship and management